Saityi/a-tour-of-standard-ml/README.md

 - fun add' x y = x + y;
 val add' = fn : int -> int -> int
 ```
-Type declarations are not required, as Standard ML features powerful type inference, but may be provided.
+Type declarations are not required, as Standard ML features type inference, but may be provided.
 If provided, they must be surrounded by parenthesis.
 ```sml
 - fun sub (x: int) (y: int) = x - y;
 val sub = fn : int -> int -> int